leebeckw/strangeattrbot/README.md

 so, if you came up with a certain 12-letter word or combination of words, it is likely that it would not demonstrate chaotic behavior.

-in order to identify the coefficients for which these equations demonstrate chaotic behavior (a complicated, yet bounded set of points), we can calculate the Lyapunov exponent.
+in order to identify the coefficients for which these equations demonstrate chaotic behavior (aka produce a complicated, yet bounded set of points), we can calculate the Lyapunov exponent.

 the Lyapunov exponent is a measure of chaotic behavior. it is calculated by measuring the distance between the solutions sets for two different initial conditions over time. in a chaotic system, the difference betweeen the two solution sets grows exponentially over time.